 - No fields will be deleted or changed in a non-backwards compatible way.

-For those endpoints that already have newer versions, we will send
+Endpoints that already have newer versions send

 X-API-DEPRECATED in the response Headers, giving you time to switch to the new endpoint.